prajyotnaik3/employeeledger/README.md

-# Employee Ledger Application in Java with Angular frontend.
+# Employee Ledger Application in Java with Angular frontend (Using REST API).

 This project illustrates CRUD operations on an Employee entity using mySQL database for storing of data and a frontend created using Angular.